TaitoUnited/taito-cli/docs/manual/02-installation.md

    > TODO: move taito executables to taito-cli/bin directory so that the whole directory can be added to PATH.

-4. Choose a folder from Windows drive that will act as your home directory when running taito-cli.
+5. Choose a folder from Windows drive that will act as your home directory when running taito-cli.
 Set `TAITO_HOME` environment variable for your linux shell, for example:

     ```
     export TAITO_HOME="/c/users/myusername"
     ```

-5. Configure your personal settings in `${TAITO_HOME}/.taito/taito-config.sh`.
+6. Configure your personal settings in `${TAITO_HOME}/.taito/taito-config.sh`.
 See the previous chapter for an example.

-6. Optional steps:
+7. Optional steps:

     * Install autocompletion for your shell: [support/README.md](https://github.com/TaitoUnited/taito-cli/tree/master/support#shell-support).
     * Install taito-cli plugin for your editor: [Atom](https://github.com/keskiju/atom-taito-cli), [Visual Studio Code](https://github.com/keskiju/vscode-taito-cli)

+8. Try it:

+   * Run `taito -h` to show taito help.

 ### Upgrade